brunch/brunch-guide/content/en/chapter04-starting-from-scratch.md

 ## Split targets

-A common recommendation here is to **put your third-party libraries in a separate bundle**, because they'll change **far less often** than your own codebase: so by using two targets, one for third-party and one for your own code, you get two initial loads instead of one, but then only require refreshing your own, **vastly smaller** bundle later on.
+A common recommendation here is to **put your third-party libraries in a separate bundle**, because they’ll change **far less often** than your own codebase: so by using two targets, one for third-party and one for your own code, you get two initial loads instead of one, but then only require refreshing your own, **vastly smaller** bundle later on.

-Here's a sample Brunch configuration that achieves this split; because our third-party code is not currently grouped in a special directory, but just slapped casually at the root of our watched path for their module names to stay simple (we'll learn how to set that up in a more flexible way later), we’ll list them explicitly, here through a regex.
+Here’s a sample Brunch configuration that achieves this split; because our third-party code is not currently grouped in a special directory, but just slapped casually at the root of our watched path for their module names to stay simple (we’ll learn how to set that up in a more flexible way later), we’ll list them explicitly, here through a regex.

 This is our updated `brunch-config.coffee`: